Appreciate the importance of non-rechargeable (primary) batteries.

 Courtesy of Cadex

-The reason for the sharp performance drop on primary batteries is the high internal resistance, which causes the voltage to drop under load.
+The reason for the sharp performance drop on primary batteries is high internal resistance, which causes a voltage collapse under load.
 The already high resistance increases further as the battery depletes on discharge.
-When the battery goes flat on a digital camera, for example, precious capacity is often left behind.
-A spent alkaline can often power a kitchen clock for two years.
-Figure 2 above shows the largest discrepancy between “Rated” and “Actual” on alkaline.
-A long-life alkaline (not shown on chart) will deliver better results.
+For example, when the battery goes flat on a digital camera, much usable capacity is left behind at a reduced discharge rate.
+A spent alkaline can power a kitchen clock for two years.

-Table 3 illustrates the capacity of standard alkaline batteries with loads that are typical of personal entertainment devices or small flashlights.
-Discharging at fractional C-rates produces high capacities; increasing the discharge rate would drastically reduce it.
+Table 3 illustrates the capacity of standard alkaline batteries with loads that are typical to personal entertainment devices or small flashlights.
+Discharging at fractional C-rates produces high capacities, skewing a comparison with rechargeable batteries.